 Staff meetings will be held on the FIRST Monday of each month or on that Tuesday following a Monday holiday.
 All teachers will attend, including coaches.
+Records will be kept of staff attendance.
+If a staff member is physically unable to attend, the teacher must notify the principal for approval.
 If there is any item a staff member would like to place on the agenda, the staff member should see the building principal.
 Whenever possible, time will be set aside for PLCs to meet.
+Meetings will be held in the TRHS cafeteria from 2:25 pm - 3:25 pm unless otherwise notified by administration.